IBM/ai-data-workshop/build-and-deploy-with-studio/README.md

     3. For the Mortgage Approval Model Entry, click **View details**.
     4. Click **Asset** tab.
     5. From the model entry, under the Develop phase, click **Mortgage Approval Prediction Model**.
-    6. Click **Open in project** to open the model in the MLOps and trustworthy AI project.
+    6. Click **Open in project** to open the model in the MLOps and Trustworthy AI project.
     7. On the model page, click **Promote to deployment space**.
     8. For the Target space, select **Create a new deployment space**.
     9. For the deployment space name, enter “**Golden Bank Preproduction Space**” with no leading or trailing spaces.